 Echeveria affinis E. Walther

 Echeveria affinis is a low-growing perennial succulent that forms dramatic dense rosettes of fleshy pointed leaves.
 The rosettes grow up to 6 inches (15 cm) tall and about the same in diameter.
-Leaves are fleshy, brownish-olive, yellowish-green at the base, up to 2 inches (5 cm) long and up to 0.8 inch (2 cm) wide, formed on rosettes.
+Leaves are fleshy, brownish-olive, yellowish-green at the base, up to 2 inches (5 cm) long and up to 0.8 inches (2 cm) wide.
 The red star-shaped flowers sprout on a stem during the summer.

 How to Grow and Care

 Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests and Echeverias are susceptible to mealybugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.